Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: Application to LIGO--Virgo Data

 \subsection{Spectral-model-dependent, Broadband Limits}

 For the spectral-model-dependent, broadband searches, we present the results using three spectral indices, $\alpha=0, \, 2/3$ and 3, same as the LVK searches \cite{O3_SGWB_anisotropic}.
 The entire range of frequencies is integrated into a single map for each case of $\alpha$.
-Combining O1, O2 and O3 analyses, we show the reconstructed clean maps computed via Equation~\eqref{eq:clean_map}, SNR maps via Equation~\eqref{eq:snr_map} and noise maps via Equation~\eqref{eq:noise_map} in Figure~\ref{fig:broadband_maps} for each spectral index $\alpha=0, \, 2/3$ and 3 from left to right respectively.
+Combining O1, O2 and O3 analyses, we show the reconstructed clean maps computed via Eq.~\eqref{eq:clean_map}, SNR maps via Eq.~\eqref{eq:snr_map} and noise maps via Eq.~\eqref{eq:noise_map} in Fig.~\ref{fig:broadband_maps} for each spectral index $\alpha=0, \, 2/3$ and 3 from left to right respectively.
 The condition number chosen for each index is listed in Table \ref{table:condition_num}.

-We calculate the the normalized GW energy density at a reference frequency of $f_\mathrm{ref}=25$ Hz for each spectral index and find these are consistent with 0, hence we set frequentist 95\% confidence level upper limits summarized in Table \ref{table:broadband_table}.
+We calculate the normalized GW energy density at a reference frequency of $f_\mathrm{ref}=25$ Hz for each spectral index and find these are consistent with 0, hence we set frequentist 95\% confidence level upper limits summarized in Table \ref{table:broadband_table}.
 Our upper limits are consistent with the LVK isotropic search results \cite{O3_SGWB_isotropic}.
-From the SNR maps in Figure~\ref{fig:broadband_maps} we find the maximum SNR values across the sky, reported in Table~\ref{table:broadband_table}.
+From the SNR maps in Fig.~\ref{fig:broadband_maps} we find the maximum SNR values across the sky, reported in Table~\ref{table:broadband_table}.
 These are well below a significant deviation from 0.
 To confirm this, we calculate p-values from the distributions of the SNR maps; these are also reported in Table~\ref{table:broadband_table}.
 We thus conclude that we find no evidence of GW signals in either the monopole or anisotropies.
-Note that the SNR maps are Gaussian distributed with norms less than 1: the same behaviour is observed in LVK collaboration work~\cite{O3_SGWB_anisotropic}, and stems from the fact that the maps have been regularised.
-The p-values calculated here include this re-normalisation.
+Note that the SNR maps are Gaussian distributed with norms less than 1: the same behaviour is observed in the LVK collaboration work~\cite{O3_SGWB_anisotropic}, and stems from the fact that the maps have been regularized.
+The p-values calculated here include this re-normalization.